sararabino/sararabino.github.io/content/other/index.md

 ---
-title: Hobbies & Other Interests
-type: page
----

-# Wine
+## Wine

 Pictures from our family vineyard “Le Due Sörele” (The two Sisters).
-This is a passion project and a tribute to the Italian tradition of winemaking.

 ---